hoplon/hoplon/README.md

 # Hoplon

 Hoplon is a set of tools and libraries for making web application front ends.
-Hoplon runs entirely on the client and makes no assumptions about the back end (server side) setup.
+It has no server side component but can be used with any back end available.

 ### Example